BetterWithCats.net may earn a small commission when you use one of the links on this page to purchase.

 What I Love About It: The paw cleaning ramp helps prevent tracking around the box and it’s also perfect for older cats or cats with mobility issues.

 What I Wished It Had: You might need to try different litters to see which works best.
-The reviewer under the name Özge has done their research and highly recommends non-clumping silica litter.

 8. Best Premium Automatic Litter Box: PETKIT Pura X Self-Cleaning Litter Box